Bulk-edge correspondence and the cobordism invariance of the index: Proof of the bulk-edge correspondence

 \end{proof}

-We remind the reader that $U_a$ is considered as a subspace in two different ways.
-One is as a subspace of $\C \cong \C \times \{ t \}$, and the other is as a subspace of $\tilde{\T}$.
-Thus we have two induced spin$^c$ structures (and orientations) on $U_a$, which can be different. \begin{Proof}{of Lemma~\ref{lem9}} In the case where the assumption of ($\mathrm{I}$) holds, these two orientations are the same, and in the case ($\mathrm{I I}$), they are the opposite.
-Thus, by Lemma~\ref{lem11}, we have
+Note that $U_a$ is considered as a subspace of two spaces.
+One is $\C \times \{ t \}$, and the other is $\tilde{\T}$.
+We have two induced spin$^c$ structures on $U_a$, and they can be different. \begin{Proof}{\bf of Lemma \ref{lem9}} If the assumption of ($1$) holds, these two orientations are the same, and in the case ($2$), they are the opposite.
+Thus, by Lemma~\ref{lem11}, we have,